Bllose/todos/README.md

 # todos
 Wails with vue.
-Tutorial about an todos app.
+An example, for tutorial, about an todos app.

 # vue basic